Skip to content

 AI Workflows

 Modern AI assistants (Claude Desktop, Cursor, Moraya, …) speak the Model Context Protocol — a standard way for them to call external tools.
-Picora exposes 12 MCP tools covering the full resource lifecycle:
+Picora exposes 19 MCP tools covering the full resource lifecycle:

 • Upload images / videos / audio / Markdown documents

-• Get usage and quota
+• Read plan and quota counters

 • Delete (with mandatory dry-run protection)